Skip to content

 What is a Model?

-In modern day, generative models are usually deep neural networks, including GANs, VAEs, and of course diffusion models.
+In modern day, generative models are usually deep neural networks, including GANs, VAEs, Language Models, and of course diffusion models.

 What Does "Generating" Mean?